 Across Germany, CMS has deep roots in eight major business locations.
 It also has close relationships with the other law firms in the CMS network going back many years.
-Our knowledge and experience are supported by 4,500 lawyers and tax advisors in more than 73 offices worldwide.
+Our knowledge and experience are supported by more than 4,800 lawyers and tax advisors in more than 70 offices worldwide.

 Recent Firm News & Legal Updates